-Members of the Executive Council experience a year of leadership and opportunity unparalleled in other student organizations.
+Members of the Executive Council experience a year of leadership at the national level and opportunity unparalleled in other student organizations.
 They communicate throughout the year to BPA membership, attend state conferences as guests, exhibit for BPA at a variety of national conferences, help plan the National Leadership Conference, and emcee and present at the National Leadership Conference.
 Finally, the Secondary and Post-secondary Presidents hold voting seats on BPA's Board of Trustees, an opportunity unique to BPA.
-To learn more, visit https://bpa.org/students/run-for-national-office/.
+To learn more, visit https://bpa.org/students/run-for-nationaloffice/.